 How do I book an appointment?

 During the booking process you will need to order the first two documents you wish to see.
 This ensures a prompt service for you.
-You can order further documents in consultation with searchroom staff, at the two production times during your session.
+You can order further documents in consultation with searchroom staff during your session.

 We will contact you on the telephone number you provide upon booking if there are any issues with the documents you have ordered in advance.